Support our Sponsors

 Mindscape No. 3 at Pocantico

-Shen’s dance company, Shen Wei Dance Arts, completed two week-long residencies at the Pocantico Center during which they created a dance piece (still an untitled work in progress), excerpts of which were shown at the Guggenheim Museum and the Pocantico Center.
-Elly Weisenberg Kelly, Manager of Public Programs and Residencies, said that the space at the Pocantico Center offers a rare opportunity for an entire dance company to come together in a residency.
-In Shen’s account, the residency at the Pocantico Center gave his company food and a place to sleep, and that was enough—more art would be made if everyone had these fundamental things.
+Shen Wei’s dance company, Shen Wei Dance Arts, completed two week-long residencies at The Pocantico Center during which they created a dance piece (still an untitled work in progress), excerpts of which were shown at the Guggenheim Museum and The Pocantico Center.
+Elly Weisenberg Kelly, Manager of Public Programs and Residencies, said that the space at The Pocantico Center offers a rare opportunity for an entire dance company to come together in a residency, with accommodations onsite, a grocery stipend, and time and space to create in the David Rockefeller Center’s rehearsal and performance space.
+In Shen Wei’s account, the residency at The Pocantico Center gave his company food and a place to sleep, and that was enough—more art would be made if everyone had these fundamental things.

 The artists greets guests